 Yes.
 However, for Mac OS X, we have only found a commercial program that can do that, ZOC from EmTec.
 A working trial version is available.
 You need a terminal program that supports the XModem CRC protocol over raw TCP/IP.
 Under Windows and Linux, use the free TeraTerm.

-Can leva! connect to Acaia scales or Timemore scales?
+Can leva! connect to all Bluetooth LE scales?

-No. The "Skale 2" from Atomax, the "Felicita Arc" and the "Eureka Precisa" are the only supported wireless scales.
+The "Skale 2" from Atomax, the "Felicita Arc" and the "Eureka Precisa" are the only supported wireless scales.
 Other scales will not work.
 Bluetooth LE espresso scales use proprietary protocols.
+Be aware that not all Eureka Precisa scales have Bluetooth.
+The manufacturer has dropped this feature but hasn't changed the model number.

 Can I integrate leva! into my home automation system?